 Almerra has had very few people putting in tens of thousands of hours to research, test and understand how to implement these kinds of systems, and they were uninteresting and just bad through the majority of the development.

 This research eventually leads to a heap of technical debt, and gets discouraging when the design mistakes only results in unwieldly code and awful tech.
-Sometimes to can be good to look back [DialogueTest
+Sometimes it can be good to look back and appreciate the distance that has been covered to avoid burnout.